 Wild Animal Movement

-Importing Wild Animals From Outside Wisconsin
+Importing Wild Animals from Outside Wisconsin

 Animals classified as "wild" include all members of non-domesticated species, including animals born and raised in captivity.
 See below for a list of animals prohibited from entry into Wisconsin and considerations for legal ownership.